Polydile/dile-hamburger/README.md

 A component to show the tipical hamburger icon menu.
 Based on LitElement.

 Has two states, opended and closed, and a boolean property "active" to define the state.
-This component do not responds to any interaction.
+This component do not responds to any user interaction by it self.
 The parent component has the responsability to change the state when is desired, binding the state to the "active" property, or changing it programaticaly.

 The hamburger component use a smooth CSS animation when changes it's state.